-Mr. Macri has entered into an employment agreement with Warner Music Inc. dated as of July 21, 2008.
-The employment agreement, among other things, includes the following: (1) the term of Mr. Macri's employment agreement ends on December 31, 2012 and (2) upon elevation to the position of Chief Financial Officer, Mr. Macri's base salary is now \$600,000 and his target bonus is now \$600,000.
+Mr. Macri has entered into an employment agreement dated as of July 21, 2008.
+The employment agreement, among other things, includes the following:

+- (1) the term of Mr. Macri's employment agreement ends on December 31, 2012 and - (2) upon elevation to the position of Chief Financial Officer, Mr. Macri's base salary is now \$600,000 and his target bonus is now \$600,000.

 The employment agreement also provided for the grant of 175,000 options to Mr. Macri as described below under "Fiscal 2008 Equity Grants."
 Mr. Macri was named the Company's CFO on September 16, 2008.

-In the event Warner Music Inc. terminates his employment agreement for any reason other than for "cause" or if Mr. Macri terminates his employment for "good reason," each as defined in the agreement, Mr. Macri will be entitled to severance benefits equal to \$1,200,000 plus a pro-rated target bonus and continued participation in the Company's group health and life insurance plans for up to one year after termination.
+In the event we terminate his employment for any reason other than for "cause" or if Mr. Macri terminates his employment for "good reason," each as defined in the agreement, Mr. Macri will be entitled to severance benefits equal to \$1,200,000 plus a pro-rated target bonus and continued participation in the Company's group health and life insurance plans for up to one year after termination.